 Some riders don’t want the hassle of taking a liner on and off each time it rains or shines.
 It’s a valid point.
 What if you get caught in a cloud burst?
 By the time you’re able to put on your inner liner, you’d already be soaked.
 Gore-Tex is the magic word you may want to look for.
 Gore-Tex is a company that came up with a fabric that’s highly breathable and 100% guaranteed waterproof.
 This can be found on a lot of sportswear and motorcycle gear is no stranger to Gore-Tex.
 It’s the best type of motorcycle waterproof gear but it’s expensive.

-Ryan from Fortnine actually makes a great video about riding in the rain, and he also made a video about what he thinks is the best rain gear in the market today.
-Alpinestars Vietnam actually has great product presence in the country and their gear is now more accessible in Vietnam so anyone looking for a good jacket can easily find one.
+Ryan from Fortnine actually makes a great video about riding in the rain.
+He also made a video about what he thinks is the best rain gear in the market today.
+Alpinestars Vietnam actually has great product presence in the country and their motorbike clothing is now more accessible in Vietnam so anyone looking for a good jacket can easily find one.

 Onyabike Adventures’ jacket

 Here at Onyabike Adventures we want to make sure that people who ride with us need not worry about anything else but the ride and experiencing Vietnam.
 That’s why we offer gear for rent and sale.
-We don’t want you having to go through the trouble of sifting through a mountain of gear.
+We don’t want you having to go through the trouble of sifting through a mountain of motorbike clothing in Vietnam.

 Onyabike Adventures offer two choices of jackets: The Taichi RSJ710 waterproof textile jacket, and the Hevik Paride perforated mesh summer jacket.
 These jackets provide great protection for the journey and are perfect for Vietnam’s climate.
 The Hevik Paride jacket is made of mesh, making it light and allowing for ample airflow—great for those hot summer months.
 It also comes with armouring and adjustability on the sleeves and waist.